Home essentials in a crisis

 We will ask for evidence of your benefits and savings, and we may also ask for things like:

-- proof of any reasons you give for needing help (such as unusual expenses)
+- proof of any reasons you give for needing help (such as unusual expenses) through receipts or screenshots of your online or mobile banking, showing the transactions

 - proof of your earnings if you are working